 Exaggerated racist statements aside, Chang was a really damn fine player.
 If we invited him, we knew for a few days we’d be living on nothing but leftovers.
 This time he was there.
 But he didn’t get dealt a good hand.
 We played Texas Hold’em.
 Chang had to get off first.

 I felt comfortable in the chip lead I won.
-In the early course of the game I called many rounds.
-The hand was often sub-optimal, but as long as I had more chips to play with than my opponent, I was able to increase the pressure and the fever gripped me.
+In the early course of the game, I called many rounds.
+The hand was often suboptimal, but as long as I had more chips to play with than my opponent, I was able to increase the pressure and the fever gripped me.
 I won some with rounds even with a seven and two, different symbols, and lost rounds with two aces suited in hand.
 You can win with any hand.
-At the end of the day Poker is just a game of betting on chance.
+At the end of the day, Poker is just a game of betting on chance.

 I can’t remember his name.
 It wasn’t really important.
 There were many out there like him.
 Long-term students in their “thousandth” semester of study in a field where the job prospects were close to zero.
-Despite his obvious lack of judgement, he seemed to be a good poker player though.
+Despite his obvious lack of judgment, he seemed to be a good poker player though.
 If there was a moment in the game when it looked as if his hour had come, he recovered with a lucky hand that brought him victory with the last card up.
-He overtook Jadek, Miro and Ätz with this single hand.
-He followed me closely and in the course of the evening the lead went back and forth between me and him.
+He overtook Jadek, Miro, and Ätz with this single hand.
+He followed me closely and in the course of the evening, the lead went back and forth between me and him.
 The two vodka purists sitting next to us continued to drink each other under the table.
 Jadek was the first to show weakness.
 He swore that he would only lie down on the sofa for a moment and then fell asleep immediately.
 Miro, Ätz, the member of the future elite unemployed and I continued to play.

 It made BANG and Miro’s head met the table surface.
 Somebody had ripped out all the power cables.
 His face banged on the table and he slept on his chips. Ätz checked.
 He didn’t suffer a head wound.
 The student wanted to abort, but Ätz stayed calm and I recognized no reason to worry.

-“When they have all the necessary nutrients for the winter together, they hibernate, that’s the way of the Siberian bear”, I explained and he seemed less worried.
+“When they have all the necessary nutrients for the winter together, they hibernate, that’s the way of the Siberian bear”, I explained, and he seemed less worried.

 We played a few more rounds where the conversation topic was still the possibility of leaving.
 Nobody wanted to take any chances anymore.
 The betted amounts became smaller, although we increased the stakes each time a player dropped out.
-Losing my patience I tried to force it.
-Teaching this washed up academic good-for-nothing a lesson.
+Losing my patience, I tried to force it.
+Teaching this washed-up academic good-for-nothing a lesson.